-Takata, Honda, Chrysler to testify
+Takata, Honda, Chrysler to testify at air bag hearing

 Washington — – The deputy chief of the National Highway Traffic Safety Administration and executives from Takata Corp., Honda Motor Co., Chrysler Group LLC and a victim of a Texas air bag deployment will testify Thursday before a Senate panel.

 The Senate Commerce Committee is investigating the recalls since 2013 of 7.8 million vehicles in the United States from 10 major automakers for air bag inflators that could explode and cause metal fragments to hit drivers and passengers.
 The defect is linked to five deaths worldwide in Hondas — including four in the United States — and at least 30 injuries.
 A small number of injuries has been reported in other vehicles.

 The Senate panel will hear from NHTSA Deputy Administrator David Friedman; Scott Kunselman, senior vice president for vehicle safety and regulatory compliance at Chrysler Group LLC; Rick Schostek, executive vice president at Honda North America; and Stephanie Erdman, who was badly injured in a September 2013 crash in a Honda Civic in Florida.
 Takata’s witness and another potential witness from Republicans haven’t been named yet, the committee said.

 Most of the vehicles are regional recalls limited to high-humidity areas, but members of Congress want to know why the recalls aren’t nationwide.
 Honda’s recalls include some warm-weather states that other automakers don’t include.